ProfessorPotatis/sk222uf-1dv610-L3/README.md

 2. The system present a play game choice.
 3. User tells the system he/she wants to play a game.
 4. The system present a game.

+### UC6 Continue to play a game
+#### Preconditions
+A user is authenticated.
+Ex.
+UC1, UC3.
+A user has started to play a game.
+Ex.
+UC5.
+#### Main scenario
+1. Starts when a user wants to continue to play a game.
+2. The system present a play game choice.
+3. User tells the system he/she wants to play a game.
+4. The system present the previously started game.

+### UC7 Reset a game
+#### Preconditions
+A user is authenticated.
+Ex.
+UC1, UC3.
+A user has started to play a game.
+Ex.
+UC5, UC6.
+#### Main scenario
+1. Starts when a user wants to reset the game.
+2. The system present a reset game choice.
+3. User tells the system he/she wants to reset the game.
+4. The system present a reset game.

 ## Play "Dinosaur Move Boxes"
 When logged in to the system: